BENTLEY for sale

 Which Bentleys are the most iconic?

-In the eyes of collectors of pre-war models, the Bentley Speed Six and the monumental 8-Litre are the most coveted cars.
-Subsequently, the most sought-after Bentleys are the Continentals produced from 1952 to 1965 – truly exceptional cars, handcrafted and built in very small numbers; we are thinking in particular of the iconic Continental Flying Spur saloon based on the Bentley S. In the contemporary period, the Continental GT coupés equipped with the powerful VW-sourced twin-turbo W12 engine are already collectors' items worthy of interest.
+In the eyes of collectors of pre-war models, the Bentley Speed Six and the monumental 8-Liter are the most coveted cars.
+Subsequently, the most sought-after Bentleys are the Continental models produced from 1952 to 1965—truly exceptional automobiles, handcrafted in very limited numbers; we are thinking in particular of the iconic Continental Flying Spur sedan based on the Bentley S. In the contemporary era, the Continental GT coupes equipped with the super-powerful twin-turbo W12 engine of VW origin are already collectors’ items worthy of interest.

 What should you check before buying a Bentley?

-Like any exceptional model, a Bentley must undergo mandatory and thorough checks.
-These are complex cars that cannot tolerate any approximation when it comes to maintenance and repairs.
+Like any exceptional vehicle, a Bentley must undergo thorough and meticulous inspections.
+These are complex automobiles that do not tolerate any shortcuts when it comes to maintenance and repairs.

-- Vehicle history: check that the service log is complete and that all work has been carried out by competent workshops or within the manufacturer's official network.
+- Vehicle history: Verify that the maintenance log is complete and that all work has been performed by qualified workshops or within the manufacturer’s official network.

-- General condition and specific inspections: a thorough inspection by a brand specialist may be necessary, particularly for models manufactured before 1998.
+- Overall condition and specific inspections: A thorough inspection by a brand specialist may be necessary, particularly for models manufactured before 1998.

-- Fuel consumption: with powerful engines and above-average displacement, Bentleys have significant fuel consumption.
-This is something to consider before you commit!
+- Fuel consumption: Equipped with powerful engines and a displacement well above average, Bentleys have significant fuel consumption.
+This is a point to consider before making a commitment!

-- Maintenance and repair costs: Bentleys are rare cars, designed and built without compromise.
-Maintenance and repairs on these cars must be carried out by recognised professionals or within the brand's network, which means you need to set aside a suitable budget.
+- Maintenance and repair costs: Bentleys are rare automobiles, designed and built without compromise.
+Maintenance and repairs on these cars must be performed by certified professionals or within the brand’s network, which means you’ll need to set aside an appropriate budget.

-- Reliability and risk factors: until 1965, post-war Bentleys did not pose any particular problems as long as they were carefully maintained in accordance with the manufacturer's recommendations.
-Models produced after this date (T-Series, Mulsanne, Turbo R) are more technically complex and require special attention, particularly with regard to the hydraulic system.
+- Reliability and potential issues: Until 1965, post-war Bentleys generally pose no particular problems as long as they have been carefully maintained according to the manufacturer’s recommendations.
+Models produced after this date (T-Series, Mulsanne, Turbo R) are more technically complex and require special attention, particularly regarding the hydraulic system.

-By taking all these precautions, you can protect yourself against any disappointments that may arise from a hasty purchase decision.
+By taking all these precautions, you can protect yourself against potential disappointments that might arise from a hasty purchase decision.